birdglove2/mega-fs-assignment/README.md

 1. DApp Development : Simple Compound
 2. Algorithm Programming

-Please read through `README.md` in to each directory to follow the project correctly
+Please read through `README.md` in each directory to follow the project correctly